 s a technology delivery organisation, AATF is driven by the passion of reaching farmers with life changing technologies that have been proven to enhance productivity and improve livelihoods.
 In the Strategic

-- farmers who took up technologies generated through AATF projects in 2020.
+- farmers who took up technologies generated through AATF projects over the 3-year strategy implementation period.